ulfschneider/markdown-it-echarts/README.md

 Notice how the `figcaption` is created from the `config.figcaption` property.

-It is possible to set the ECharts renderer on a per-chart basis with `config.renderer` as well as for all charts in the `defaults.renderer` property.
-The renderer can be either `"canvas"` (default), or `"svg"`.

 The diagram types of all data series in the diagram are added as CSS class names to the ECharts container.
 In the example above you see `echarts-container line`, because we are preparing a line chart.
 You can use that information for the CSS styling of your diagrams.

 The plugin will make your charts responsive by default, but it is important to start with proper `width` and `height` settings for the ECharts container, othwerwise you end up with a container that does have zero width or zero height and you won´t be able to see any diagram.
 You can for example do something like: